rhevm-qe-automation/ovirt-ansible/roles/ovirt-engine-setup/README.md

 ovirt_engine_firewall_manager: |
   In case you want to configure firewall, select the firewall manager 'firewalld', 'iptables' (default='firewalld'), or put null otherwise.

+# Update
+ovirt_engine_update: |
+  True if you want to update setup packages and run engine-setup also when engine is already installed and running (default: False)
 ```

 Dependencies